All Episodes

 And I'm grateful to see this turnaround.

-Well, uh Patty, I think that's so well said because oftentimes in institutions, you're going to have bad actors, as you said.
+Well, Patty, I think that's so well said because oftentimes in institutions, you're going to have bad actors, as you said.

-You had that situation where you know people were kind of making fun of it, that Department of Justice employee who threw the subway sandwich at the federal law enforcement officer.
+That Department of Justice employee who threw the subway sandwich at the federal law enforcement officer.

-They went to a grand jury, the grand jury's not going to indict him.
+The grand jury's not going to indict him.

-Um, you know, to me, it's not a question of it's a sandwich.
+To me, it's not a question of it's a sandwich.

-We talked about how with the intentional misrepresentation of crime statistics that we know Washington, D.C. has engaged in, and so when it's impossible not to receive claims of Baltimore, Chicago's decline in crime in the same lens.
+We talked about how with the intentional misrepresentation of crime statistics that we know Washington, D.C. has engaged in.

 And we talked about how it's connected to a heightened tolerance for crime.

-You know, we've we've now seen, because of the declassified Timeline, something that you know, you worked with the FBI to try to expose the Clintons when you wrote the book Clinton Cash.
+You know, we've, we've now seen, because of the declassified timeline, something that, you know, you worked with the FBI to try to expose the Clintons when you wrote the book, Clinton Cash.

 We now know that at the highest levels, a number of agents whose job it is to enforce the law said, hey, we think there's something here.

-We think all this money that went to the Clintons while Hillary was Secretary of State is worth investigating, and that was shut down.
+We think all this money that went to the Clintons while Hillary was Secretary of State is worth investigating.

-And you she heard she mentioned James Comey.
+And she mentioned James Comey.

 Do you think it's fair to connect the dots there?

-Like that we've we've seen a tolerance for criminal activity or certainly unethical activity at the highest level.
+Like that we've seen a tolerance for criminal activity or certainly unethical activity at the highest level.

 And so now you sort of see it starting to manifest its way down to the local level.